-Customer access mechanisms include the open comments capacity on the website, publication of information and inclusion of contact information for reaction, presentations at civic and professional meetings and participation in the legislative process.
-The EOC also utilizes a range
+Customer access mechanisms include the open comments capacity on the website, publication of information and inclusion of contact information for reaction, presentations at civic and professional meetings and participation in the legislative process, and numerous surveys on various topics.
+The EOC also utilizes a range of media including print, web-based information, paid/in-kind media and a comments section on the website.
+The EOC offices are located in the

-The EOC offices are located in the State House complex which facilitates informal and repeated contact with decision makers.
-EOC staff persons also attend professional group meetings (e.g., Instructional Leaders Roundtable, District Public Information Officers monthly).
+State House complex which facilitates informal and repeated contact with decision makers.
+EOC staff persons also attend professional group meetings (e.g., Instructional Leaders Roundtable, District Public Information Officers meetings.)

-The EOC staff also meetings monthly with staff at the South Carolina Department of Education regarding the accountability and assessment systems.
+The EOC staff also meets at least six times a year with staff at the South Carolina Department of Education regarding the accountability and assessment systems.